Updated: Feb 15

 Long before the medical community caught on, homeopaths have been treating patients with Long COVID right from the get-go.
 That was possible because we don't treat a diagnosis, we treat the individual.
 As with PVFS, homeopaths don't require a named syndrome or newly developed drug for any patient's disease.
 What we always do, is treat the symptoms the person in front of us presents to us, with the homeopathic remedy we believe best matches them.
 This makes homeopathy a powerful tool for the resolution of this much misunderstood group of illnesses.

-If you know someone that might benefit from reading this blog, you are very welcome to share it.
+If you know someone else that might benefit from this blog, you are very welcome to share it.